olli991/mib-std2-pq-zr-toolbox/README.md

 function to collect them in screenshots folder of Toolbox drive.

 Q: After Toolbox installation I got OBD error 1556.
 How to fix it?
-A: Just run Tools->Clean SWDL history and keep only non-duplicated FW updates.
-Then reboot the unit and clear OBD2 error with any software that can do that.
+A: Usually just running `Tools->Clean SWDL history and keep only non-duplicated FW updates` helps.
+Then reboot the unit and clear OBD2 error.
+Otherwise you need to find the reason of the error.
+Long press MENU and enter `Testmode->Green Engineering Menu->debugging->additional debug destination`.
+Select to output the log onto SD or USB.
+Look into that file for strings like `SW incompatible` there you will find the reason.

 Q: Can I make eMMC backup of my unit?
-A: Use `Dump->eMMC content (exFAT/NTFS SD card/USB drive + ~7.3 GB free space required)` menu.
+A: Sure, just use `Dump->eMMC content (exFAT/NTFS SD card/USB drive + ~7.3 GB free space required)` menu.
 As most of the units have 7.3 GB eMMC chips, FAT32 formatted media cannot be used because of 4 GB max filesize limitation.
 Also it is strongly recommended to use exFAT/NTFS formatted SD card because USB port on MIB STD2 is capped to 5 MB/s.
 Class 10 SD card allows to achieve the dump speed upto 10 GB/s so the process finishes in just ~15 minutes :)